 - Can you describe substantive tests and when do we use them in the process of auditing the business process?
 Substantive testing is an audit procedure that examines the financial statements and supporting documentation to see if they contain errors.
 These tests are needed as evidence to support the assertion that the financial records of an entity are complete, valid, and accurate.
 They belong to the most common tools of each internal auditor.

 - What characterize a good applicant for the job in internal audit?
-You can go with education, experience in the field, understanding for all areas of business process.
-But you can also name important skills and character abilities, such as responsibility, independence, strong accounting skills, attention to detail, overall understanding of the business process, etc.
+You can go with education, experience in the field, understanding for the business process.
+But you can also name important skills and character abilities, such as responsibility, independence, strong accounting skills, attention to detail, etc.

 - What do you consider your biggest weakness as an auditor?
 If you are just starting, lack of experience is a good answer.
-Everyone has to start somewhere, and even the best auditors had their first auditing experience, and made some mistakes.
-If you’ve already done auditing, you can point out a specific area of auditing, or a certain skill or ability that needs improvement (perhaps your computer skills, accounting skills, ability to keep distance from the employees, etc are not as great as they should be).
+Everyone has to start somewhere, however, and even the best auditors had their first auditing experience, and made some mistakes along the way.
+If you’ve already done auditing, you can point out a specific area of auditing, or a certain skill or ability that needs improvement (perhaps your computer skills, accounting skills, ability to keep professional distance, etc).

 - What are the advantages of internal and of external auditing?
 This is simple one.
 Internal auditors know the company from inside-out, and typically understand the business process better than external auditors.
-On the other hand, people from outside of the company look at things from some distance, and since they have no connection with the employees of the company, we can be certain about their objectivity.
+On the other hand, people from outside of the company look at things from some distance, and since they have no connection with the employees of the company, we can be certain about their objectivity (art least most of the time).

 - Where do you see yourself in five years from now?
 Good auditors are precious.
 Tell them that you want to work as an auditor in five years, and if they hire you, you will be happy to stay in their company.